 A trip to Sri Lanka would not be complete without visiting a tea plantation and tasting the teas.
 And, an added excursion to a cinnamon plantation where the cinnamon is harvested and cultivated by hand.

 Tea leaves plucked from the tea plant.

 Tasting a few cups of tea.

 Father and son whittling and rolling cinnamon.

-After exploring the hill country, I embarked on a train journey (as is recommended on every tourist ‘to do’ list) down to Galle, a seaside city in southwestern Sri Lanka, is a major seaport and claimed significance during the Dutch Colonial period.
+After exploring the hill country, I embarked on a train journey (as is recommended on every tourist ‘to do’ list) down to Galle, a seaside city in southwestern Sri Lanka, a major seaport that claimed significance during the Dutch Colonial period.